KyloIO/kylo-docs/KyloOperationsGuide.rst

 Job Context Data
 ~~~~~~~~~~~~~~~~

-As a Job runs it can capture metadata related to the Job itself.
+As a Job runs operational metadata is captured and step status is visible in the Job page.

 This metadata is stored in the Job Context section.
 Access this section
 by clicking on the **Execution Context Data** button next to the Job